ctsit/jira-timelog/README.md

 jtl logs 2018-09-04
 ```

-to filter by project use:
+To filter by project use:

 ```bash
 jtl logs --project=INT 2018-09-04